-Combine the canned pumpkin, brown sugar, salt, spices, and molasses; beat to blend.
+Combine the canned pumpkin, brown sugar, salt, cinnamon, ginger, and molasses; beat to blend.
 Blend in the beaten eggs and the milk until the mixture is smooth and well blended.

-Pour mixture into the prepared pie shell.
-Bake for in the preheated oven for 15 minutes.
-Reduce temperature to 350 F (180 C/Gas 4) and bake for 35 to 45 minutes longer, or until center of the pie is set.
+Pour the mixture into the prepared pie shell.
+Bake in the preheated oven for 15 minutes.
+Reduce temperature to 350 F/180 C/Gas 4 and bake for 35 to 45 minutes longer, or until the center of the pie is set.
 A knife inserted in the center of the custard should come out clean.

 Top each serving of the pie with whipped cream and a sprinkling of cinnamon-sugar.